-Since the original release of CVSS, additional groups have joined the CVSS effort and assisted in developing version 2 of CVSS.
-The current list of major participants is available at http://www.first.org/cvss/team.
+Since the original release of CVSS, additional groups have joined the CVSS effort and assisted in developing further versions of CVSS.
+Recent CVSS versions contain an Acknowledgments section listing the major participants.

 A: CVSS is not a threat scoring system (DHS color warning system), a vulnerability database or a veal-time attack scoring system.